 - What type of micro USB Ethernet adapter do I need to enable GameStream at 1080p @60 FPS?

 There are many different types of Micro USB Ethernet adapters available in the marketplace.
 The adapter must be a male Micro USB connector to a female Ethernet connector.

 NOTE: A Micro USB Ethernet adapter can be used, but SHIELD cannot be charged with this type of adapter.
 To charge SHIELD while using Ethernet, a Micro USB Y-Cable with inputs for female Micro USB, male Micro USB, and female full-size USB 2.0 will need to be used.
 Additionally, a full-size USB 2.0 Ethernet adapter will be needed in conjunction with the Y-Cable.

 - How do I move app and game program (APK + OBB) files from SHIELD internal storage to the microsd card?

 - Move data files by going to Settings → Apps → (Select App) → Move to SD card

-- Ability to move data to SD card is compatible with select apps and games.
+- The ability to move data to SD card is variable for select apps and games.
 Only apps that developers have opted in as moveable to external storage can be moved.

 - SHIELD only supports writing to FAT32 formatted cards.
 This is a limitation of Android.